 Web Services for Arts, Culture and the Creative Economy

-Christina Villa is the director of business operations at WESTAF.
-She leads business endeavors to increase customer satisfaction and retention among its technology product customers and guides the efforts of WESTAF’s business division to fulfill operational goals that promote smart growth and successful outcomes.
-Serving as part of WESTAF’s leadership resource team, Villa ensures the application of operations and processes complement the work of the organization and its guiding principles.
+Christina Villa guides all operational and strategic business initiatives to support the execution of WESTAF’s strategic plan and the short, medium, and long-term objectives of WESTAF’S five SaaS applications: CaFÉ, CVSuite, GO Smart, Public Art Archive, and ZAPP.
+Serving as part of WESTAF’s leadership resource team, Villa ensures the business department initiatives and projects complement the overall work of the organization and its guiding principles.
 Prior to joining WESTAF, she worked with the city of Aurora, Colorado’s Art in Public Places program, and the Colorado state arts agency, Colorado Creative Industries.
 She holds a bachelor’s degree in journalism from Metropolitan State University of Denver and a leadership development certificate from the Denver Metro Chamber Leadership Foundation.